MorganEro/newsletter-sign-up/README.md

 ### What I learned

-I learned about using filter on images.
-I noticed that the colors given to us in the figma files were rich but some of the colors for the preview and figma images were more muted.
+I learned to use em and rems for more of my units in case someone has their screen with larger font size.
+The elements of my page will scale accordingly.
+This also meant I set my initial body font size based on a 16px font size and used 1rem for that.
+If someone has their font size set larger for visibility issues, everything should scale with that.

 ### Continued development

-Still working on improving my using of grid.
-I
+Still working on improving my usage of grid.
+I am also being more aware of the effect of padding and margin and how it effects the parent container.

 ## Author